 A deliciously tender Perfect Every Time Pot Roast Recipe is hard to come by these days; but I have one to share with you today, made with a quality marbled Chuck roast, tender seasonal root vegetables such as Yukon Gold potatoes, baby carrots, celery, onions, all slowly cooked in a rich broth made from red wine.

 One of the most important factors in my Perfect Every Time Pot Roast Recipe is the fact I take a little time choosing the right cut of meat with great marbling.
-I generally use a Chuck Roast which can be tough is not treated correctly in the cooking process leading up to a stringy pot roast.
-So I always look for a decent amount of marbling to my Chuck roast to help keep it tender while I cook it slowly on low heat.
+I generally use a Chuck Roast which can be tough if not treated correctly in the cooking process leading up to a stringy pot roast.
+I always look for a decent amount of marbling to my Chuck roast to help keep it tender while I cook it slowly on low heat.

 Searing the Pot Roast also helps lock in the flavor and juices while it cooks slowly in a large Dutch Oven.
 By the way, did you happen to check out the gorgeous Red Cast Iron Dutch Oven in the pictures?
 I totally got that for one heck of a good price at our Aldis here in Olive Branch.
 Nice right? $29.00 bucks, was all I paid for that bad baby believe it or not.
 Told you it was a great steal, I mean deal.
 Ha Ha!

-Another huge factor to a tender Perfect Every Time Pot Roast Recipe is the low heat and a longer cooking time.
+Another huge factor to a tender Perfect Every Time Pot Roast Recipe is the low heat and longer cooking time.
 Generally, my rule of thumb for a tender Perfect Every Time pot roast is that 1 pound of Chuck Roast = 1 hour of cooking time at 275 Degrees.
 That’s fairly simple for everyone to remember and eliminates what I call cooking confusion.
 So if you have a 7-pound roast you simple cook 7 hours on 275 Degrees F. Easy peasy to remember right?
 Slow and steady wins the Pot Roast race every darn time, friends.

 I sure hope you picked up and nice healthy Chuck Roast of about 6-7 pounds because, trust me this is the motherload of all tender and delicious Pot Roast recipes– which is exactly how it got the name of Perfect Every Time Pot Roast Recipe.
 It earned that lovely title over the years.

 Perfect Every Time Pot Roast Recipe

-- 1 – 6 to 7- pound marbled Chuck Roast
+- 7 pound Marbled Chuck Roast

-- 3 tablespoons of olive oil
+- 3 tablespoons Olive oil

-- 2 cups of whole baby carrots
+- 2 cups Whole baby carrots

-- 3 stalks of celery sliced into large pieces
+- 3 Stalks of celery sliced into large pieces

 - 1 large onion roughly chopped

-- 4 cloves of garlic chopped
+- 4 cloves Garlic chopped

-- 1 cup of red table wine
+- 1 cup red table wine

-- 2 cups of beef stock
+- 2 cups beef stock

-- 3 sprigs fresh Thyme, or more to taste
+- 3 Sprigs fresh Thyme or more to taste

-- 1 tablespoon of basil
+- 1 tablespoon Basil

-- 1 teaspoon of chopped rosemary
+- 1 teaspoon Chopped rosemary

-- 6 pepperoncini peppers
+- 6 Pepperoncini peppers

-- 6-7 Medium Yukon gold potatoes halved
+- 6-7 Yukon gold potatoes halved

-- kosher salt to own taste
+- Kosher salt, to own taste

-- fresh ground black pepper to own taste
+- Fresh ground black pepper, to own taste

 - Season pot roast with kosher salt and fresh ground pepper.